varabyte/kotter/README.md

 ### Dynamic Konsole block

 The `konsole` block is designed to be run one _or more_ times.
-That is, you can write logic inside it which may not get executed on the first run but will on a followup run.
+That is, you can write logic inside it which may not get executed on the first run but will be on a followup run.

-Here, we pass in a callback to the `run` method which updates a value referenced by the `konsole` block.
+Here, we pass in a callback to the `run` method which updates a value referenced by the `konsole` block (the `result` integer).
 This example will run the Konsole block twice - once when `run` is first called and again when it calls `rerender`:

 ```kotlin
 var result: Int? = null